Passengers with special needs

 * Applies only for Brazilian residents and citizens departing Brazil.

 Assistance at the airport

 Most airports to which Copa Airlines flies have Flight Information Display System (FIDS).
 Our personnel at the boarding gate provide verbal information about flights; including announcements prior to boarding and regarding any delays.
 We ask that our customers with sensory handicaps let a member of our personnel know of their special needs at each contact point in the airport.

 Every Copa Airlines airplane has safety instruction cards in Braille for sight-impaired customers.
 Our onboard crew will also provide individual safety instructions for customers needing special help prior to take-off.
 Please inform our boarding area personnel should you require this information, in order that they might convey this information to our on-board personnel.

 Passengers may request individual safety instructions to ensure that they understand the safety instructions.
 These individual instructions include an explanation of where and when to exit the airplane and a questionnaire about the best way to help the customer.

-Our onboard crew will provide assistance to semi-ambulatory customers in the following situations:
+Our onboard crew will provide assistance passengers with special needs in the following situations: